Care Coordination | Value-Based Care

 As healthcare has increasingly gone digital, home health has been brought into focus.
 Digital solutions make it possible to support a continuum of care outside a practice office or hospital.
 Home health is now an integral piece of a patient’s journey.

 One such home health solution is Remote Patient Monitoring (RPM), a preventive care program that enables remote vital capture through various digital devices.
-This program can benefit patients’ health by capturing patient data in real-time.
+This program can benefit patients’ health by capturing patient data in near real-time.
 Providers can then analyze this information to help inform targeted interventions or care decisions.

 RPM, or other related preventive care programs, work with and support the core objectives of care coordination.
 The program can inform a personalized care experience while helping improve efficiency, for both the patient and your practice.
 Effective integrated, coordinated care can also streamline a patient’s participation in RPM.